 How to connect a servo motor to an Arduino Nano microcontroller and how to control it from an Android device using Bluetooth Low Energy (BLE).

-This tutorial is part of the BlueCArd tutorials series with the ultimate to build the BlueCArd Arduino based RC car controlled from Android phone through Bluetooth.
+This tutorial is part of the BlueCArd tutorials series with the ultimate to build the BlueCArd Arduino-based RC car controlled from an Android phone through Bluetooth.

 In this tutorial, I’ll explain what is a servo motor and how to connect it to an Arduino microcontroller.
 I will also show you how to control it remotely from an Android device.

-This is the last tutorial about the electronic of BlueCArd.
+This is the last tutorial about the electronics of BlueCArd.

 Please use the board from the last tutorial: Using H-Bridge to control a DC Motor from Arduino Nano